-As the name implies, the WJ is associated with a warm air flow, typically ahead of and later ascending above the surface cold front, often referred to as the warm conveyor belt (WCB; Wernli and Davies, 1997; Eckhardt et al., 2004; Madonna et al., 2014).
+An important feature in extratropical cyclones is the warm conveyor belt (WCB; Wernli and Davies, 1997; Eckhardt et al., 2004; Madonna et al., 2014).
+It starts near the surface ahead of the surface cold front and later ascends above it.
 During the ascent, the WCB splits into a cyclonic and anticyclonic branch as seen by the red tubes in Fig. 1.
 While the cyclonic part forms the cloud head and usually causes heavy precipitation along a narrow region, the anticyclonic part rises above the warm front and brings more moderate precipitation over a wider area.
 Overall, the WCB is the main cause for long-lasting precipitation (Catto, 2016).
 Furthermore, the WCB can be the cause of strong convection along the cold front (Hewson and Neu, 2015).

+Here, we focus on the early stages of the WCB while it is still near the surface and can cause high winds there and refer to it as the WJ.
 Contrary to Hewson and Neu (2015), we define the WJ as the region ahead of the cold front and its convection, hence ahead of the CFC feature (cf. Sect.
 2.4), as displayed by the red shaded ellipse in Fig. 1.
 Located in the warm sector of the cyclone between the two rain-active fronts, the WJ is usually characterised by positive temperature anomalies, decreasing pressure with time and little or no precipitation.
 The WJ is usually associate with the first strong winds starting in an early stage of a cyclone.
 Maximum gusts of around $25\,\mathrm{m\,s^{-1}}$ are typical (Hewson and Neu, 2015).
 Since the warm conveyor belt is an ascending airstream, the winds at the surface weaken and disappear in later stages when the warm conveyor belt no longer affects the boundary layer.
 The jet is long-lived with a duration of 24 h to 48 h and can cause a large surface wind footprint with a width of 200 km to 500 km and length of up to 1000 km (Hewson and Neu, 2015).
 While the predictability was evaluated to be good with a relatively high coherence in space and time, Hewson and Neu (2015) found that the occurrence of very high winds within the warm sector are rather unusual, while Parton et al. (2010) associates 40 % of strong wind events with winds within the warm sector.
 Such a seeming contradiction can potentially be resolved with a climatological application of the identification algorithm we develop in this paper.
 Due to generally stable conditions in the warm sector, wind speeds above the boundary layer are usually much higher than surface gust speeds.
 Compared to the CJ and SJ, the WJ is the most long-lasting, but - as already mentioned - typically does not cause the most destructive winds.